saasscaleup/laravel-stream-log/README.md

 ## Setup LSL

-Setup config options in `config/lsl.php` file and then add this in your view/layout (usally `layout/app.blade.php`) file:
+Aadd this in your view/layout (usually `layout/app.blade.php`) file:

 ```php
 @include('lsl::view')
 ```

+## Configuration

+Configuration is done via environment variables or directly in the configuration file (`config/lsl.php`).

 ## Usage